davidaristoff/Featurizing-KMD/README.md

-This repository runs the Lorenz96 experiment described in "Featurizing Koopman mode decomposition for Robust Forecasting" by D. Aristoff, J. Copperman, N. Mankovich, and A. Davies.
+This repository runs the Lorenz96 experiment described in "Featurizing Koopman Mode Decomposition For Robust Forecasting" by D. Aristoff, J. Copperman, N. Mankovich, and A. Davies.

 A description of the experiment can be found at https://arxiv.org/abs/2312.09146v2.